nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 The organization I'm talking about here is what I suggest for production/library files.
 I like to utilize a staging directory, with similar structure, for the files that are still in progress, not yet encoded, not yet properly named, etc.

-You've got your raw .mkv files named helpfully, so you'll be able to identify and sort them into your library structure.
-Now you're ready for encoding!
+With your raw .mkv files named helpfully, so you'll be able to identify and sort them into your library structure, now you're ready for encoding!

 #### Encode Some Files 🎞